 EMIR Refit will enter into force on 17 June 2019 and will amend the existing EMIR legislation applicable to European counterparties trading derivatives, with the express aim of simplifying the EMIR regime to make the compliance burden more proportionate.
-We set out below the three key things that Irish special purpose vehicles ("SPVs") need to know about EMIR Refit.
+We set out below the four key things that Irish banks need to know about EMIR Refit.

-1. Imminent requirement to calculate aggregate notional against the clearing thresholds
+2. Immediate requirement to calculate the clearing threshold

-2. Financial counterparty now legally liable for EMIR reporting
+3. Financial counterparty legally liable for EMIR Reporting

-EMIR Refit amends EMIR to provide that, from 18 June 2020, when an NFC- (meaning an NFC below the clearing thresholds) trades with a financial counterparty (such as a bank / broker dealer) the financial counterparty "shall be responsible, and legally liable" for reporting the details of OTC derivative contracts entered into.
-This will alter the current position, which is that both sides are responsible for reporting.
+EMIR Refit amends EMIR to provide that, from 18 June 2020, financial counterparties “shall be responsible, and legally liable” for reporting the details of OTC derivative contracts entered into with an NFC- (meaning an NFC below the clearing thresholds).
+The financial counterparty is responsible for reporting on behalf of both counterparties.
 The NFC- will remain responsible for providing the financial counterparty with the details which the financial counterparty cannot be reasonably expected to possess and for ensuring that those details are correct.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.